 This is a broad category but it’s worth mentioning.
 In addition to free-standing lace and the jewelry discussed above, there are even more types of embroidery meant to stand alone or stand out from their source.
 (Here’s a fun example: 3D peony flower brooch!)

-You can also embroider on organza and cut the design out to make 3D flowers or shapes that can be used as appliques or decorative accents.
+You can also embroider on organza or tulle and cut the design out to make 3D flowers or shapes that can be used as appliques or decorative accents.

 6. Paper Towels